mashdots/pointypoker/README.md

 |Room: Pointing scale||
 |Room: Auto-show all votes when everyone has voted||
 |Room: Auto-create new ticket when changing the name after everyone votes||

-## Roadmap

-- Migrate from Firebase to Supabase or alternative